MUSC Bulletin | College of Graduate Studies

 • Personal statement summarizing immediate and long-term professional goals, motivation for doctoral study, and a proposed area of research (1-2 pages, 12 point font).

 • Three reference forms and letters of reference that address research and scholarly potential and academic motivation.

 • Interviews with two nursing faculty, (scheduled via videoconference or telephone after the complete application package is received and reviewed).

 • Computer literacy through experience or completed courses in word processing, spreadsheets, database management, and presentation graphics.

-• Access to high speed Internet.
+• Access to high speed Internet

 • Note: GRE scores are not required.

-• The reference form for transfer students must be signed by all applicants.
+• The reference checklist form for transfer students must be signed by all applicants.
 Those who are currently or previously enrolled in a doctoral program must have the form completed by the director of the program from which they wish to transfer.

-Acceptance decisions are made in March of each year for the fall admission, with notification mailed by April 1st.
-Late applications (received after March 1st) will be considered on a space available basis after the April 1st notification mail out.
+Acceptance decisions are made March of each year for the fall admission, with notification mailed by April 1st.
+Upon acceptance, all matriculated students are required to attend a one-week campus residency held in July.

 For more information, please contact: